Ptolemy Ceraunus: King of Macedon

 Ptolemy Ceraunus also made an alliance with Pyrrhus of Epirus, who had controlled the western portion of Macedon from 288-284 BC, ending the threat of attack from him.
 The alliance freed Pyrrhus to invade Italy to fight against the Roman Republic in the Pyrrhic War.
 Justin reports that Ceraunus provided Pyrrhus with a large number of troops: 5,000 infantry, 4,000 cavalry, and 50 elephants, and says that the alliance was sealed by the marriage of a daughter of Ceraunus to Pyrrhus.
 Some scholars have been sceptical of this report, suggesting that Justin has confused Ptolemy Ceraunus with Ptolemy II, since they doubt that Ceraunus could have spared such a large number of troops at this moment.
 The existence of the marriage is also disputed.
 If the daughter did exist, her subsequent fate is unknown.

 Arsinoe II, the widow of Lysimachus, had fled with her young sons after Lysimachus' defeat at Corupedium to Ephesus (which had been renamed Arsinoeia in her honour).
-The Ephesians rioted against her, forcing her to leave the city and sail to Macedon, where she took control of the city of to Cassandreia.
+The Ephesians rioted against her, forcing her to leave the city and sail to Macedon, where she took control of the city of Cassandreia.
 Ptolemy Ceraunus entered into negotiations with Arsinoe II and proposed to marry her, even though she was his half-sister.
 She agreed on the condition that her young sons were kept safe.
 On their wedding day, however, Ptolemy Ceraunus murdered her two younger sons.
 Arsinoe fled to Samothrace and then to Egypt, where she would eventually marry Ptolemy II.
 Her eldest son, Ptolemy Epigonos fled north to the kingdom of the Dardanians.

 Ptolemy Ceraunus was next attacked by a son of Lysimachus and an Illyrian king called Monunius.
-The son is not certainly identified by the surviving source, but Elizabeth Carney argues that it was Ptolemy Epigonos, the eldest son of Arsinoe by Lysimachus.
+The son is not certainly identified by the surviving source, but Elizabeth D. Carney argues that it was Ptolemy Epigonos, the eldest son of Arsinoe by Lysimachus.
 Monunius may have been a king of the Dardanians who took him in after the murder of his younger brothers.
 This war seems to have occupied Ptolemy Ceraunus for most of 280 BC.